chriskiehl/Gooey/README.md

 ###Advanced

-The default view is the "full" or "advanced" configuration screen, and is toggled via the `advanced` parameter in the `Gooey` decorator.
+The default view is the "full" or "advanced" configuration screen.
+It can be toggled via the `advanced` parameter in the `Gooey` decorator.